ballantyne/browse_edgar/README.md

 browse-edgar
 ------------

-It is not easy to reply when more than one group of people are talking at you.
-Clearly I wasn't replying to all of your comments.

 (I am not affiliated with the SEC.
 I hope that they don't mind me making this module, maybe they will find it useful themselves)

 This is a remake of a [classic](https://github.com/ballantyne/sec_entities).